analogpotato/RxSwiftExampleApp_Pokemon/README.md

 # Resources

-I will update this portion with the keynote file when the talk is complete.
+I will update this portion with the keynote file and references when the talk is complete.